2006 Regular Session

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend and congratulate the Marvelous Mentors, Pageant Wagon and Create and Animate Odyssey of the Mind teams of Lee Middle School.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life and legacy of public service of Senator Billy Harvey of Prentiss, Mississippi, and express to his family the sympathy of the Legislature on his passing.

-BE IT FURTHER RESOLVED, That copies of this resolution be presented to each student and to the Principal of Lee Middle School.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Senator Billy Harvey and be made available to the Capitol Press Corps.